Contact Us

 Presentation slide example by Influencer PowerPoint Presentation Template

 Presentation slide example by Influencer PowerPoint Presentation Template If you’re dealing with information that goes in sequential order, don’t throw a bunch of bullet points on the slide.
-Instead, consider displaying things in a journey type of layout (like the above example).
+Instead, consider displaying things in a journey-type layout (like the above example).
 A clear path will help guide your audience to form associations and inferences from direction and flow.

 Presentation slide example by HappyBiz Multipurpose Business Template A circular SmartArt type graphic is another excellent tool for laying out bullets, especially if the content forms parts of a whole idea or works together cyclically.
 This layout allows for plenty of active white space on the slide, increasing its consistency and readability.